 We've all done it.
-You love a company, product or service so when you see on their site a "Subscribe to our newsletter" button you think: "Hey, why not?
-I'd like to keep up with what these guys are up to..."
+You have a great experience with a company, product or service, so when you see on their site a 'Subscribe to our newsletter' button, you think: Hey, why not?

-Both offer really simple campaign and list management, make templating a breeze, and handle all the technicalities of sending lots of emails without getting blacklisted for spamming.
+The best tools offer really simple campaign and list management, make templating a breeze, and handle all the technicalities of sending lots of emails without getting blacklisted for spamming.

 02. Figure out who it's aimed at

-03. Decide your format
+03. Decide on your format

 04. Keep it focused

-05. Give it some personality
+05. Give your email some personality

 Traditional advice is to keep your newsletter simple.
 However, what's more important is that at a glance your newsletter design reflects you, your company and your message.
 Originality - what’s wrong with that?

-07. The header
+07. Get the header right

-Beyond that, the header should instantly convey the brand's values visually and ideally create an emotional response in the subscriber that makes it feel like they're getting a beautifully designed present - not a piece of unwanted spam.
+Beyond that, the header should instantly convey the brand's values visually, and ideally create an emotional response in the subscriber that makes it feel like they're getting a beautifully designed present... not a piece of unwanted spam.

-08. The footer
+08. Don't forget the footer

 As on a website, the footer is in many ways as important as the header, giving the design a rounded feel and a sense of completeness.
 It's where the reader will expect to find contact details.
 It can also include an easy way for subscribers to share the newsletter or part of its contents with friends, via email or social media.
 And it should definitely include a link allowing them to unsubscribe.

-Nowadays some companies embed video into their newsletters, but this can be a technical mindfield, so think carefully about what kind of audience you're aiming at and what kind of technology they're likely to be using before heading too far down this path.
+Nowadays some companies embed video into their newsletters, but this can be a technical minefield, so think carefully about what kind of audience you're aiming at and what kind of technology they're likely to be using before heading too far down this path.

 10. Build subscribers' expectations

 Newsletters are great for building a sense of expectation.
 News doesn’t have to be something that you have already done – maybe share some of your dreams and hopes for your company.
-If you have a product launch in six months, take your readers on that journey with you – the ups and the downs - get people as excited as you are about what you are working towards.
+If you have a product launch in six months, take your readers on that journey with you – the ups and the downs.
+Get people as excited as you are about what you are working towards.

 11. Tell a story

 Sharing your story as your company/project grows is a very powerful way to find people who want to be part of that story too – and your newsletter can let them know how they can be.
-Be imaginative in how that narrative is conveyed visually – there's no "rule" to say that a newsletter has to be a dry list of links.
+Be imaginative in how that narrative is conveyed visually – there's no rule to say that a newsletter has to be a dry list of links.

 12. Keep an eye on the analytics

-Services like MailChimp can provide you with oodles of information about what your subscribers are doing with your newsletters - but don’t get too obsessed with it.
+Services like MailChimp can provide you with oodles of information about what your subscribers are doing with your newsletters, but don’t get too obsessed with it.
 Analytics can give you a clue as to what is working and what isn’t in general terms, but get too distracted and you’ll overthink it.

-13. How to get signups
+13. Encourage signups

 15. Encourage feedback

-17. Be a magpie
+16. Be a magpie

-18. Stay regular
+17. Stay regular

-19. Give something back
+18. Give something back

-20. Test before sending!
+19. Test before sending!